 Smartphones have brought great convenience as websites and apps are accessed at fingertips.
 Consumers now expect the same level of service from wealth companies.
 Managing investments and policies online can enhance the user experience tremendously.
 Apps can further improve the interactions between financial advisors and clients, making them quickly accessible and avoiding scheduling meetings in person.

 Lastly, technology can also be used to enhance the administration burden of wealth companies.
 Minimising manual processes and replacing them with automated technology can improve administration and compliance while giving a more streamlined experience to clients.
 These improvements will have an impact on the overall profitability of firms, particularly as it can enhance client acquisition and lower cost.
 Consider how much time is spent by administration staff when storing client data in spreadsheets and then later updating their holdings manually… and now consider how that time could be better spent if these processes could be automated.

 Technology is not here to replace financial advisors, but rather to assist them in giving their clients a better service.
 While there may be expenses and risks involved in investing in technology, the risk of being left behind is far greater.
 In today's fast-paced digital world, this is something the managers of wealth companies will have to navigate at their peril.
 The businesses that adapt to this challenge and deliver a better experience to their clients will likely prosper and reap the benefits of this in the years to come.

-Note on the author: Igor Rodionov is the managing director of Advicement Investment Services, which offers outsourcing of factsheets for investment products of any kind.
+Note on the author: Igor Rodionov is the managing director of Advicement Investment Services, which offers Investment Performance Reporting for investment products of any kind.
 For more information, visit advicement.io.